CS-33-Gesture-Recognition/Capstone/README.md

 ### ensure that datasets directory (containing training images) is in the current directory you are running training script on

-Run ```python ML/transferLearning.py``` to start training the machine learning model.
+- Ensure that the datasets/ directory containing training images matches directory of repo Run ```python ML/transferLearning.py``` to start training the machine learning model.

 ## Testing/End User Program